-Using the Minnesota Department of Natural Resources tool for species in greatest conservation need by habitat, the SRRWD has identified species of importance for the oak savanna landscape.
-Those species include birds such as the Marsh Wren and Common Moorhen, mussels such as Sheepnose and Round Pigtoe, and amphibians including the Blanding's turtle.
+Using the Minnesota Department of Natural Resources tool for species in greatest conservation need by habitat, the SRRWD has identified species of importance for the Oak Savanna landscape.
+Those species include the Marsh Wren and Common Moorhen for birds, mussels such as Sheepnose and Round Pigtoe, and amphibians including the Blanding's turtle.